MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 - `/W4` and `/WX` should be enabled wherever possible, to ensure you compile your code cleanly at high warning levels (`W4`) and treat warnings as errors that must be fixed (`WX`).
 These options enable finding uninitialized data errors that other static analysis tools can't check, because the errors only become visible after the compiler back-end performs interprocedural analysis and inlining.
 - BinSkim binary analysis ensures that projects enable a broad range of security features.
 BinSkim generates PDBs and other outputs that make it easier to verify chain-of-custody and to respond efficiently to security issues.
 Microsoft recommends running the BinSkim tool to analyze all executable binaries (`.sys`, `.dll` or `.exe`) produced for or consumed by your programs.
 The BinSkim User Guide includes a list of supported security standards.
 Microsoft recommends that you fix all issues reported as "errors" by the BinSkim tool.
 Issues reported as "warnings" should be evaluated selectively, because resolving them can have performance implications or may not be necessary.

 **In Azure and GitHub CI/CD** Microsoft recommends always enabling source code and binary static analysis in release CI/CD scenarios.
-Run source code analysis immediately on the local developer's machine, or at least for every commit or pull request.
-This helps to catch source bugs as early as possible and minimize overall costs.
+Run source code analysis immediately on the local developer's machine, or at least for every commit or pull request, to catch source bugs as early as possible and minimize overall costs.
 Binary level bugs tend to be introduced more slowly, so it may be sufficient to run binary analysis in less frequent prerelease CI/CD scenarios (such as nightly or weekly builds).

 ## 2.4 Review for hardcoded secrets